 Bedwetting is a condition in which an individual accidentally passes urine at night during sleep.
 It is extremely common among children but can last into the teen years.
-Bedwetting is often a natural part of development and most young kids gain bladder control over time without any treatment.
+Bedwetting is often a natural part of the development and most young kids gain bladder control over time without any treatment.
 Nocturnal enuresis that continues past the age that most kids have bladder control will need treatment.
-There are numerous bedwetting treatment options that have been extensively studied over many years and which have been found to be very effective and well
+There are numerous bedwetting treatment options that have been extensively studied over many years and which have been found to be very effective and well-tolerated.

 A number of self-help techniques are available which may help prevent or at least reduce frequent episodes of bed-wetting.
 This bed-wetting treatment option includes reminding your child to urinate before going to bed and encouraging him or her to limit liquid intake in the last two hours before bedtime.
 These techniques can help your child to achieve dry nights.
 Using cloth underwear and reusable waterproof bedding helps prevent a child from the guilt and shame of wetting the bed.